 Senator Rubio serves as Vice Chairman of the Senate Select Committee on Intelligence, which is dedicated to overseeing the U.S. intelligence community – the federal agencies and bureaus that provide information and analysis to leaders of the executive and legislative branches.
 As part of its oversight responsibilities, the Committee performs an annual review of the intelligence budget submitted by the President and prepares legislation authorizing appropriations for the various civilian and military agencies and departments that constitute the intelligence community.
 The Committee also conducts periodic investigations, audits, and inspections of intelligence activities and programs.

-The Foreign Relations Committee is instrumental in developing and influencing United States foreign policy.
-The committee has considered, debated, and reported important treaties and legislation, ranging from the purchase of Alaska in 1867 to the establishment of the United Nations in 1945.
+The Senate Committee on Foreign Relations is instrumental in developing and influencing United States foreign policy.
+The Committee has considered, debated, and reported important treaties and legislation, ranging from the purchase of Alaska in 1867 to the establishment of the United Nations in 1945.
 It also holds jurisdiction over all diplomatic nominations.
-Through these powers, the committee has helped shape foreign policy of broad significance, in matters of war and peace and international relations.
+Through these powers, the Committee has helped shape foreign policy of broad significance, in matters of war and peace and international relations.

 Senator Rubio is the Ranking Member of the Subcommittee on Western Hemisphere, Transnational Crime, Civilian Security, Democracy, Human Rights, and Global Women’s Issues.
 He is also a member of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy, as well as the Subcommittee on State Department and USAID Management, International Operations, and Bilateral International Development.